 image

 Originally designed by the renowned Minnesotan architect Edwin Lundie, this home underwent a transformation under our team’s care.
 The side porch was originally designed and built as an open porch.
 At some point, it was converted to a three-season porch using unsightly aluminum combination windows.
-We were tasked with converting this area into a four-season living space that can eventually be used by the owner as a main-level bedroom.
-Not only did this provide the homeowner with more livable square footage, but it also allowed us to pay homage to Mr. Lundie’s architectural style and legacy by taking great care in the details used for the new space.
+Our task was to convert this area into a four-season living space, allowing us to honor Mr. Lundie’s architectural style and legacy through careful attention to detail.
+In 2024, NARI of MN awarded this project Gold in the Residential Historical Renovation/Restoration under $250,000 category of its annual awards competition.

 Before & After